The-Blockchain-Company/bcc-node/README.rst

 Native Tokens
 =======================================

 Native tokens is a new feature that enables the transacting of multi-assets on Bcc.
-Native tokens are now supported on mainnet and users can transact with dafi, and an unlimited number of user-defined (custom) tokens natively.
+Native tokens are now supported on mainnet and users can transact with bcc, and an unlimited number of user-defined (custom) tokens natively.

 To help you get started we have compiled a handy list of resources: